Interested in being a vendor at our Annual Show? Here’s some basic information:

 A non-denominational worship service is held on Sunday at 9 AM in the Village Chapel.

 On Saturday, Sunday and Monday, breakfast is served from 7 – 9 AM in the Ruth Butler Building.

 A variety of food is available for purchase on the fairgrounds.
 Our popular Pie Sale is held in the Miracle of Life Building.
 In Antique Village, the Cook Shack offers a selection of soups and sandwiches.
 The Ice Cream Shop serves up hand-dipped cones and floats.
 In the General Store you’ll find a variety of baked goods.
-And don’t forget to stop by the back of the saw mill for an ear of our famous “steamed” corn cooks by a Port Huron steam engine.
+In the exhibition area, enjoy an ear of our famous “steamed” corn cooked by a Port Huron steam engine.

 You’ll find several food vendors on the grounds and there are several fast food and casual dining restaurants located near the fairgrounds.